farcasterxyz/docs/docs/auth-kit/client/introduction.md

 ### Consume actions

-Now that your client is set up, you can use it to interact with Farcaster Connect actions.
+Now that your client is set up, you can use it to interact with Farcaster Auth actions.

 ```tsx
 const { data: { channelToken } } = await appClient.connect({